Studio: Warner Bros. Pictures

 As usual, The World’s Finest’s review of Joker will be as spoiler-free as possible.

 Grim, gritty and relentlessly cynical to the point of near parody at times, director Todd Phillips doesn’t hold back in showing us the worst of Gotham City in the early 1980s.
-His interpretation of the fictional city is pulled directly from 1970s/1980s New York, with the film’s approach to characters, tone and overall story beats clearly inspired by the likes of Taxi Driver and 1070s crime films.
-It’s actually an inspired choice for showing the cesspool Gotham City has become and how it could create something as twisted as The Joker.
-The city is a near literal garbage pile riddled with crime.
+His interpretation of the fictional city is pulled directly from 1970s/1980s New York, with the film’s approach to characters, tone and overall story beats clearly inspired by the likes of Taxi Driver and other crime films of the era.
+It’s an inspired choice for showing the cesspool Gotham City has become and how it could create something as twisted as The Joker, making the city a near literal garbage pile riddled with crime.
 In the opening minutes, for example, Fleck is brutally attacked by some kids trying to steal a sign from him.
-It’s a little over-the-top, juuuuust bordering on comical, but offers a look at just what Fleck is enduring in his day-to-day existence.
+It’s a little over-the-top, juuuuust bordering on comical, but it does adequately establish – with the subtly of a jackhammer – what Fleck endures in his day-to-day existence.

 Unsurprisingly, Phoenix does incredible work with the material given, enveloping himself in the role completely and creating a fully fleshed-out, believable character.
 Fitting, given the character’s comic book backstory, this Joker is unlike any we’ve ever seen before.
-Lightly inspired by Batman: The Killing Joke, with bits of inspiration taken here and there from other key Joker appearances, including The Dark Knight Returns, Fleck is a sad-sap of a character, beaten down by the world and struggling to be understood.
+Mainly inspired by Batman: The Killing Joke, with bits of inspiration taken here and there from other key Joker appearances – including The Dark Knight Returns – Fleck is a sad-sap of a character, beaten down by the world and struggling to be understood.
 Even though Phoenix is in nearly every frame of the film, you quickly forget that it’s him.
-He makes Fleck feel real, despite how otherworldly he may seem.
-With Phoenix’s track record, it’s no surprise how far he slips into the role, but don’t let that diminish his work here.
-His wire-thin, gaunt visage, his swaying, slightly unnerving dancing, his reaction to some of the crimes committed by his own hands, it’s an incredible performance that’s worth the price of admission alone.
+It’s no surprise how far he slips into the role, but don’t let that diminish his work here.
+Phoenix’s wire-thin, gaunt visage, his swaying, slightly unnerving dancing, his reaction to some of the crimes committed by his own hands, it’s an incredible performance that’s worth the price of admission alone.

 This effect also trickles over to the film’s main character, as well.
 Joker establishes itself as a plausible origin for The Joker, but those ties even jumble Fleck’s story.
 Even still, the movie doesn’t even offer that connective tissue to make Fleck’s inevitable jump from pre-Joker to actual-Joker work.
-It feels like due to the big IP being handled here, there’s almost a conscious effort by the film’s team to not push things too far with Joker, even though a character such as The Clown Prince of Crime, in most iterations, kind of requires just that.
+It feels like due to the big IP being handled here, there’s almost a conscious effort by the film’s team to not push things too far with Joker, even though a character such as The Clown Prince of Crime, in most iterations, usually requires just that.
 While the movie puts Fleck in increasingly difficult situations, to the point where he’s forced to fight back, it still posits the character as ultimately misunderstood and a victim, almost an anti-hero.
 Everything he does is framed in a way to make it justifiable, as his victims tend to be people who’ve wronged him in one fashion or another, which robs the movie of the type of impact it’s clearly going for.
 While he engages in some violent acts, it feels toothless, almost petty, and doesn’t line up with the expected fate of Fleck.
 He never does anything truly contemptible to turn the audience against him.
-Instead the film attempts to make us sympathize with him, which makes nearly everything Fleck does (in the context of the film’s story) seem so mundane and meaningless.
+And when he does something that should, the film instead attempts to make us sympathize with him, making nearly everything Fleck does (in the context of the film’s story) seem so mundane and meaningless.

-And that’s such a shame because Phoenix is absolutely electric in Joker, but the film’s script and even the directing ends up holding the film back from what it’s trying to accomplish.
+And that’s such a shame because Phoenix is absolutely electric in Joker, but the film’s script and even the directing end up holding the film back from what it’s trying to ultimately accomplish.
 Phillips’ directing is pretty stellar, at times even revelatory, but as the movie goes on, it feels more and more like he’s just emulating more from the likes of Martin Scorcese than using his own instincts.
-As a result, the movie feels a superficial at times, especially in some key moments toward the end of the film, when it should instead be pulling us deeper and deeper in.
-The climax is still an exhilarating culmination of Fleck’s rocky journey, but it just doesn’t hit as hard as it should.
-That said, all things considered, Joker is still an interesting attempt to bring something new to the superhero movie genre.
-Granted, the movie is essentially a Coles Note version of Taxi Driver with Batman references penciled in the margins, but the mash-up does feel pretty fresh.
+As a result, the movie feels superficial at times – especially during some key moments toward the end of the film – making it difficult to slip deeper and deeper into the story.
+This is on top of some very on-the-nose, occasionally cringe-y dialogue and the film’s utter lack of subtly.
+The climax is still an exhilarating culmination of Fleck’s rocky journey, but it’s clumsily executed.
+All things considered, Joker is still an interesting attempt to bring something new to the superhero movie genre.
+Granted, the movie is essentially a dumbed-down, Coles Note version of Taxi Driver with Batman references penciled in the margins, but the genre mash-up is admittedly fresh.

 While Joker may not be the unqualified success it purports itself to be, the movie’s score by Hildur Guðnadóttir is and deserves every last accolade and award given.
 Available on WaterTower Music, Guðnadóttir’s work creates a dark, unsettling atmosphere which perfectly nails the film’s themes and tones.
 Perhaps moreso than the movie itself, it captures Fleck’s slow descent into darkness and allows the listener to follow along until everything just erupts during the film’s stirring finale.
 It’s a riveting journey and Guðnadóttir is the perfect guide.

 Despite Joker‘s shortcomings, the movie is still a worthwhile watch, even as a simple curiosity.
-The directing is solid, though derivative at times, the acting by Phoenix is incredible and there are some really great and legitimately intense moments scattered throughout.
-However, Joker doesn’t quite go as far as it should and it’s novelty, as it is something unique for the comic book movie genre, starts to wear thing as it becomes apparent how toothless it is.
-While it’s an interesting possible origin story for the iconic Bat-foe, it doesn’t really work in the end.
-That said, it’s still a fascinating watch and it’s easy to see why the film has garnered so much acclaim.
-Joker may not succeed in what it sets out to do, but it’s still a commendable, intriguing effort.
+The directing is solid, though derivative at times, the acting by Phoenix is incredible, and there are some really great and legitimately intense moments scattered throughout.
+However, Joker doesn’t quite go as far as it should and it’s novelty – as it is something unique for the comic book movie ‘genre’ – starts to wear thin as it becomes apparent how toothless it really is.
+While it’s an interesting possible origin story for the iconic Bat-foe, it doesn’t really work in the end, but it’s still a fascinating watch and it’s easy to see why the film has garnered so much acclaim.
+Joker may not succeed in what it sets out to do, but it’s still a commendable, intriguing effort that is ultimately worth noting.
 Recommended, but enter at your own risk!

 Twitter – Facebook